aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 Added the Product class into the Repository and interface toIRepository Added product to the UnitOfWork and IUnitOfWork
 Added new ProductController under the Areas/Admin/Controllers folder and updated the code in it.

+Added the new class in the ViewModel with the name of ProductVM and updated code in the file.
+Later i installed the framework "Microsoct.ASPNetCore.Viewfeature" in the project.